 - The church was the biggest buyer of beeswax – when the reformation happened the value of wax fell as worship services became simpler

-- most medieval beekeeping was small scale – a few hives as part of the rest of your farming – but some were professional beekeepers, with more than 100 hives
+- Most medieval beekeeping was small scale – a few hives as part of the rest of a farm – but some were professional beekeepers, with more than 100 hives

 - Astius, bishop of Dyrrachion (now Albania) was tortured by being covered with honey and stung by bees because he failed to worship Dionysis (his feast day is July 4)